Santa Maria la Nueva, Zamora (Zamora, Spain)

 A more elaborate depiction of wickedness in the form of a mermaid

-can be seen at the church of San Vicente de Serrapio, Aller (Asturias)
+can be seen at the church of San Vicente de Serrapio, Aller (Asturias).

-A Gryphon attacks her, biting her tail, and a human figure does something enigmatic to the upper part of her torso.
+A Gryphon attacks her, biting her tail, and a human figure does something

 A tongue-stricking demon scowls over one shoulder...